Your Complete Guide to Biodiversity Net Gain: Metrics, Plans and Costs

 Biodiversity Net Gain Guidance

-Our demanding in-house training programmes are designed to keep our knowledge of mandatory biodiversity net gain up to date and in line with current rules, regulations and standards, as well as the latest information from Local Nature Recovery Strategies, the Natural Capital Committee, DEFRA, Natural England and specific local planning authorities.
+Our demanding in-house training programmes are designed to keep our knowledge of mandatory biodiversity net gain up to date and in line with current rules, regulations and standards, as well as the latest information from Local Nature Recovery Strategies (LNRS), the Natural Capital Committee (NCC), DEFRA, Natural England and specific local planning authorities.
 In turn, when something like the Environment Act 2021 causes the goalposts of biodiversity gain to shift significantly, they take it in their stride and adapt accordingly.

-The majority of our 60-strong team are homebased, allowing your Arbtech biodiversity net gain specialist to provide crucial knowledge of the policies and procedures your local planning department use to make planning decisions regardless of where you are situated.
+The majority of our 80-strong team is home-based, allowing your Arbtech biodiversity net gain specialist to provide crucial knowledge of the policies and procedures your local planning department use to make planning decisions regardless of where you are situated.
 Not only does this mean that you get the guidance over specific local planning authorities you need to secure planning permission, but you also get it the first time and fast – or your money back.

 Choose Arbtech for Expert Advice on Biodiversity Net Gain